inf112-v19/HumbleDevs/documents/assignments/oblig3.md

 <H5>How do the roles of the team work?<H/5>

 - We agree about that we may have had unclear roles, about the tasks and what to do.
-- Customer contact seems like an unnecessary role, since everyone need to know just as much about the game and because there have been no “customer contact”.
+- Customer contact seems like an unnecessary role, since everyone need to know just as much about the gui and because there have been no “customer contact”.

 <H5>Do you need to update who is teamlead or customer contact?<H/5>